Prof. Phillip Horky (Research Interests: Ancient Philosophy, esp. Presocratics, Plato, the Early Academy, Aristotle, Hellenistic Philosophy)

 Dr Sara L. Uckelman

-Dr Sara Uckelman is a Lecturer of Philosophy at Durham University.
+Dr Sara Uckelman is an Associate Professor of Logic in the Department of Philosophy at Durham University.
 She joined the department in 2014, having previously held research posts in Heidelberg, Tilburg, and Amsterdam.

 Her primary research is in the realm of formal modeling and interactive logic.
 She is interested in bringing togther tools and techniques from modern logic and artificial intelligence to help explore and understand practices of reasoning and argumentation in historical contexts.
 Her personal research is primarily focused on developments in medieval Western Europe, particularly in medieval theories of obligationes.